Best Delivery App Jobs in 2019

 Let’s face it.
 You are in it for the money.
 This is a job, after all.
 So, it’s important to make sure your delivery app job provides fair wages.
 As a contractor, you are expected to cover the cost of gas and vehicle maintenance.
 The Economic Policy Institute, a nonprofit think tank, estimates a gig workers gas and vehicle maintenance costs for are around $4.87 an hour.
 So, if the company you are applying to reports an average pay of $15- $10 an hour, be wary.
 After expenses, your earnings will drop to $5 – $10 an hour.
 You could be making less than minimum wage.

 Some delivery app jobs have very minimal vehicle requirements.
 If you are looking to deliver food and grocery items, there is generally no size requirement for your vehicle.
 If you have a small passenger vehicle or one that is too old for ridesharing apps, this may be a good option.
-However, if you are looking to join an app that focuses moving and retail delivery projects, you may be required to drive a larger vehicle, such as a pickup truck, cargo van, or box truck.
+However, if you are looking to join an app that focuses on moving and retail delivery projects, you may be required to drive a larger vehicle, such as a pickup truck, cargo van, or box truck.
 Generally, if a larger vehicle is required, you can expect your average hourly pay to also be higher.
-For example, Instacart, which focus on grocery deliveries, has estimated hourly wages of just under $14 an hour for a personal shopper.
-GoShare, a moving and delivery app, offers hourly pay between $47 – $71 an hour.
+For example, Instacart, which focuses on grocery deliveries, has estimated hourly wages of just under $14 an hour for a personal shopper.
+GoShare, a moving and delivery app, offers hourly pay between $42 – $66 an hour.
+To learn more about the vehicles GoShare allows, see click here.

 Depending on your age and level of fitness, you may prefer different types of delivery services.
 Some delivery apps focus on restaurant delivery or small courier jobs, such as picking up dry cleaning.
 Moving and delivery apps may require you to be able to lift and move large items of furniture.
 Make sure you understand the requirements of the projects you will be taking to ensure you are comfortable with the work.